osmandemiroz/truthstack/README.md

 - The app is optimized for portrait orientation
 - Questions are randomized and tracked to avoid immediate repeats
 - All fonts are included in the `assets/fonts/` directory
+- Language selection persists during the session and resets to Turkish on app restart

 Enjoy the game! 🎉